-"The secret of my health is applying honey inside and oil outside."
+"The secret of my health is applying honey inside and oil outside," is a quotation credited to Greek philosopher and physician who lived to be 109 during the years 460-370 BC.

-It sounds to me like Democritus would have gotten along well with soap makers—though we would have convinced him that honey was good to use on the inside and the outside.
+It sounds like Democritus would have gotten along well with soap makers—though he could have used some convincing him that honey was good to use on the inside and the outside.

 The Romantic History of Honey